Frequently Asked Questions

 What type of facility does Cinema have at LACC?

 We have a modern production facility that includes a 95 seat theater with 16mm, 35mm and digital video projection systems.
-In addition we have three multi-station non-linear computer labs (27, 30 and 40 stations), a professional soundstage, additional projection and mixing rooms and numerous film and digital non-linear editing suites.
+In addition we have two multi-station non-linear computer labs (25 and 27 stations), a professional soundstage, additional projection and mixing rooms and numerous film and digital non-linear editing suites.

 How many faculty members do you have you have?

-Cinema has six full-time and seven part-time professors.
-Five of our instructors teach at other well-known film schools in the Los Angeles area.
-Others are currently working in the industry.
+Cinema has four full-time and twelve adjunct professors.
+Eight of our instructors teach at other well-known film schools in the Los Angeles area.
+Most are currently working in the industry.
 All have had extensive experience in the film business.

 How many students are in Cinema?